AndyObtiva/glimmer-dsl-libui/README.md

   end
 }.show
 ```

+Make sure that you follow the [Glimmer Style Guide](#glimmer-style-guide) when writing any Glimmer GUI DSL code.

 ## API

 Any control returned by a [Glimmer GUI DSL](#glimmer-gui-dsl-concepts) keyword declaration can be introspected for its properties and updated via object-oriented attributes (standard Ruby `attr`/`attr=` or `set_attr`).